mkdoc/mkcli/doc/readme/example.md

 mkcat program.md | mkcli -t man | mkman --title program > program.1
 ```

-If you have a lot of programs pass a directory and all `md` files in the directory are compiled:
+If you have a lot of programs pass a directory and all markdown documents in the directory are compiled:

 ```shell
 mkcli doc/cli -o build